 - Most states permit more distant family members to file the lawsuit, when a single adult without children dies.

 - If one spouse dies, the surviving spouse almost always initiates the lawsuit.

 Now that we’ve covered who can bring the suit against the hospital, let’s talk about how to navigate one.

 Navigating Through A Wrongful Death Lawsuit

 If you believe a family member died because of negligence, you need to be able to determine the death was wrongful.
-What does that mean?
+But what does that mean?
+And how?